uitsmijter/Documentation/content/configuration/tenant_client_config.md

 applications are considered public clients.
 Since anyone running a Javascript application can easily see the source code of the application, a secret would be easily visible there.

-Set a secret for server-side applications where the user does not have access to the source code.
+Set a secret for server-side applications where users cannot access the source code.